Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - script
 - logic
 - signal
+- add test function in editor
+  - make a new sdl context
+  - when that window should close set the current context back
+- unittest for everything
+- add a timer logic
+- text
 # Note:
 - use typedef
 - private class member has prefix m instead of _